Training neural networks with structured noise improves classification and generalization: The optimal structure of noise

 \section{The optimal structure of noise}

 As previously stated, SVMs are considered to be highly efficient associative memory models, due to their very good classification and generalization capabilities.
 Wong and Sherrington's analytical argument proves that minimization of $\mathcal{L}(m=1^-, J)$ trains a SVM.
-The TWN procedure proposed by Gardner and collaborators, relying on a Bernoulli process to generate noise, accomplishes this task only when $m_t = 1^-$ (see Section \ref{sec:twn}).
+The TWN procedure proposed by Gardner and collaborators, relying on a Bernoulli process to generate noise, accomplishes this task only when $m_t = 1^-$ (see Section~\ref{sec:twn}).
 Injecting a larger amount of noise during training would deteriorate the performance: specifically, $m_t = 0^+$ trains a Hebbian neural network.
-Nevertheless, training a network with examples that are nearly uncorrelated with the memories can significantly speed up the sampling process, since such states can be generated in an unsupervised fashion, without knowledge of the memories (as seen for HU in Section \ref{sec:unl}).
-Such unsupervised processes are also considered more biologically plausible. \\ In this Section, we show that it is possible to use maximally noisy configurations (i.e. $m_t = 0^+$) to train a network approaching the performance of a SVM, by means of the TWN algorithm.
+Nevertheless, training a network with examples that are nearly uncorrelated with the memories can significantly speed up the sampling process, since such states can be generated in an unsupervised fashion, without knowledge of the memories (as seen for the HU algorithm in Section~\ref{sec:unl}).
+Such unsupervised processes are also considered more biologically plausible. \\ In this Section, we show that it is possible to use maximally noisy configurations (i.e. $m_t = 0^+$) to train a network that resembles a SVM, by means of the TWN algorithm.
+This translates into approaching the global minimum of $\mathcal{L}(m = 1^-, J(0^+))$.
 For this purpose, one must change the way noisy data are generated: they need to meet specific constraints which lead to internal dependencies among the features (i.e. a \textit{structure}).
-We derive a theoretical condition characterizing the optimal structure of noise, and show that specific configurations in the Hebbian energy landscape, including local minima, match well the theoretical requirements. \\
+We derive a theoretical condition characterizing the optimal structure of noise, and show that specific configurations in the Hebbian energy landscape, including local minima, match well the theoretical requirements.\\